 V_1 can be solved in equation A-13 using the measured scattered wavefield $(\psi_s){ms}$ and the reference wavefield G_0 .
 Then, substitute V_1 into equation A-14, solve for V_2 as in equation A-13.
 In this manner, we can compute any V_n only using the measured scattered wavefield $(\psi_s){ms}$ and the reference wavefield G_0 .
 Hence $V = \sum{n=1}^{\infty} V_n$ is an explicit direct inversion solution, and doesn't require any subsurface information.
-The inverse step in A-13 - A-16 for V_1, V_2, V_3, \ldots involves inverting the same unchanged operator G_0 and when the reference medium is homogeneous that matrix inverse is analytic (Weglein et al., 2003).
+The inverse step in A-13 - A-16 when solving for $V_1, V_2, V_3, ...$ involves inverting the same unchanged operator G_0 and when the reference medium is homogeneous that inverse step is analytic (Weglein et al., 2003).

 The inverse scattering series methods were first developed by Moses (1956), Prosser (1969) and Razavy (1975).
 Weglein et al. (1981) and Stolt and Jacobs (1980) applied the inverse scattering series methods to extract multidimensional earth information from seismic data.
 Carvalho (1992) performed empirical tests of the ISS method for a normal incident plane wave on a 1D acoustic medium.
-The result indicated the full series only convergences when the difference between the actual Earth's acoustic velocity and reference velocity (water velocity) is less than 11%.
-In response, the idea of isolated task-specific subseries was developed: (1) free-surface multiple elimination; (2) internal multiple attenuation/elimination; (3) Q compensation without knowing or estimating Q; (4) depth imaging; and (5) inversion (parameter estimation).
-The identification of terms in the ISS to be included in a given task-specific subseries used several different types of analysis with testing of new concepts to evaluate, refine and develop embryonic thinking largely based on forward series processes and analogues and physical intuition (Weglein et al., 2003).
-For example, for free-surface multiples, understanding how the forward scattering series produces a free-surface multiple event provides a "hint" where the inverse process might be located.
+The result indicated the full series only converges when the difference between the actual Earth's acoustic velocity and reference velocity (water velocity) is less than 11%.
+In response, the idea of isolated task-specific subseries was developed as a way to extract useful information from the only direct inversion method for a multi-dimensional subsurface.
+The isolated task ISS subseries are: (1) free-surface multiple elimination; (2) internal multiple attenuation/elimination; (3) Q compensation without knowing or estimating Q; (4) depth imaging; and (5) inversion (parameter estimation).
+The identification of the terms in the ISS to be included in a given task-specific subseries used several different types of analysis with testing of new concepts to evaluate, refine and develop embryonic thinking based on forward series processes and analogues and a large dose of physical intuition (Weglein et al., 2003).
+For example, for free-surface multiples, understanding how the forward scattering series produces or generates a free-surface multiple event provides a "hint" where the inverse process that removes that event might be located.
 That "hint", due to a symmetry between event creation and event removal, turns out to be useful.
 For internal multiples location of terms that perform attenuation and elimination is described in (Weglein et al., 2003) page R55-R62.
 For the purpose of this paper, it is useful to review the thinking behind locating the ISS subseries for removing free-surface multiples.

-G_0^{fs} corresponds to a wave due to a Dirac delta point source in the water column that propagates up and reflects off the free-surface and has a field point below the free-surface.
-In the absence of a free surface, a forward series equation (A-8) describing the data is constructed from the direct propagating Green's function, G_0^d , and the perturbation operator, V.
+In the absence of a free surface [and choosing an infinite whole space of water as the reference medium], a forward series equation (A-8) describing the data is constructed from the direct propagating Green's function, G_0^d , and the perturbation operator, V. V represents the difference between the actual material properties of the world and the reference medium.
+V has non-zero values starting at the water bottom.
+In the presence of a free surface, let G_0^{fs} correspond to the extra part of the Green's function due to a Dirac delta point source in the water column that propagates up and reflects off the free-surface and has a field point below the free-surface.